aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 **Note**: when a CodeBuild Action in a Pipeline has more than one output, it only uses the `secondary-artifacts` field of the buildspec, never the primary output specification directly under `artifacts`.
-Because of that, it pays to name even your primary output artifact on the Pipeline, like we did above, so that you know what name to use in the buildspec.
+Because of that, it pays to explicitly name all output artifacts of that Action, like we did above, so that you know what name to use in the buildspec.

 Example buildspec for the above project: